 Everything changed.
 Rather than getting by, we started to live.
 Live for the first time.

 Rather than skimping on absolutely everything, we started to be inventive.
 What could we do with as little as possible?
 How we could live our lives with little or no money but still have fun?
 Still allow the children to have fun.
 Ricky had the fire back in his belly.
 His enthusiasm is infectious.
 He is positive and this makes me positive, and the children positive.
 He makes me believe.

 Life is fun.

-Thank you Ricky.
+Thank you, Ricky.
 Although you are a bit of a pain, I love you.
 I love that you have pushed this and made us change our lives for the better.
 I love that you are fighting for a better future for us.
-As a team I feel going forward we can achieve great things for us and our family – in your words Ricky, an abundant life with no worries.
+As a team I feel going forward we can achieve great things for ourselves and our family – in your words Ricky, an abundant life with no worries.

 Love you always